 So What’s the Difference between Electropolishing and Passivation?

-As a non-electrolytic process, passivation uses solutions like citric and nitric acids instead of the electrical current used in electropolishing.
+As a non-electrolytic process, passivation uses solutions like citric acid or nitric acid instead of the electrical current used in electropolishing.
 Passivation removes free iron and foreign matter from metal surfaces and creates an inert oxide layer or film.

 Electropolishing, a non-mechanical interactive process, can be used on objects with complex geometries.
-The electropolishing process uses a combination of electrolytic chemicals and an electrical current to carefully eliminate imperfections and contaminants of metal part surfaces.
+The electropolishing process uses a combination of electrolytic chemicals and an electrical current to carefully eliminate imperfections and contaminants from metal part surfaces.
 This particular process is an alternative to abrasive fine polishing.
-Electropolishing can be used to polish, deburr, and smooth metal components whereby doing so also causes material removal to occur including the free irons on the surface of the part.
+Electropolishing can be used to polish, deburr, and smooth metal components, and also causes material removal to occur including the free irons on the surface of the part.

-Electropolishing would be the more appropriate approach when aesthetics are necessary.
-A smoother, polished surface can result from electropolishing.
-Passivation, on the other hand, does not change or brighten the surface appearance and is not an effective method for removing surfaces that has been welded with oxide heat effect scale or heat treated.
+Electropolishing would be the more appropriate approach when aesthetics are the priority, as it provides a smoother, polished surface.
+Passivation, on the other hand, does not change or brighten the surface appearance and is not an effective method for removing oxide heat effect scale from surfaces that have been welded or heat treated.

 Why do some specifications require electropolishing AND passivation?

 There is some debate that electropolishing, since it uniformly removes ALL material from the part surface, could remove chromium from the part surface and expose iron.
 Electropolishing might compromise stainless steel’s corrosion resistance properties.
 The other side of the debate says that electropolishing forms a deeper, thicker oxide layer than any type of passivation because electropolishing actually affects more than the part surface whereas passivation only reacts with surface-level elements.

 Most common in the medical device and aerospace industries, both electropolishing and passivation are called out together on specifications.
 The proper process then is to electropolish to utilize the surface removal, polishing advantages of electropolishing and then follow it up with passivation to remove any possible free irons on the surface which were exposed during electropolishing.
 Share your knowledge about electropolishing vs. passivation of stainless steel with your coworkers or employees!